Skip to main content

 import { Facade } from '@athenna/ioc'

-import { String as StringImpl } from '#app/helpers/String'
+import { String as StringImpl } from '#src/helpers/String'

 export const String = Facade.createFor<StringImpl>('App/Helpers/String')